-(d) The term for which it is to exist, not exceeding ninety nine (99) years if other than perpetual.
+(d) The term for which it is to exist, not exceeding ninety-nine (99) years.

 (e) The number of directors thereof, which must not be less than five (5) and may be any number in excess thereof, and the term of office of such directors.